Wangcheng, Changsha

 Wangcheng District (望城区 (望城區, Wàngchéng Qū)) is one of six urban districts of the prefecture-level city of Changsha, the capital of Hunan Province, China.
 It is the largest district of Changsha by area.
 The district is bordered to the north by Miluo City and Xiangyin County of Yueyang, to the west by Heshan District of Yiyang and Ningxiang County, to the south by Yuelu and Kaifu Districts, to the east by Changsha County.
 Located in the northsouth of the City proper in Changsha, Wangcheng covers 951.06 km2 with registered population of 560,567 and resident population of 562,100 (as of 2014).
-The district has 10 subdistricts and 5 towns under its jurisdiction, its administrative centre is at Gaotangling Subdistrict.
+The district has 10 subdistricts and 5 towns under its jurisdiction, with its administrative centre at Gaotangling Subdistrict.

 History

 Wangcheng was formed from a portion of Changsha County, dividing the Changsha County into two counties of Changsha and Wangcheng in 1951, remerging into the Changsha County in 1957, recreating in December 1977 based on the original area at its abolishment in 1957.
 The former Wangcheng County was reorganized to Wangcheng District of Changsha on 20 May 2011.

 The name "Wangcheng" originated from the county seat where it was located in Wangchengpo (望城坡 (Wàngchéng Pō)), on the west bank of the Xiang River in Changsha.
 At the time the county was formed, the county seat was transferred to Gaotangling (高塘岭 (髙塘嶺, gāo táng lǐng)), the south side of the Wei River mouth in 1952.